 In accordance with the requirements of Schedule 10, section 10-2 (1) of O.Reg.170/03, samples are collected and submitted for analysis on a weekly basis.
-Additionally, samples are also collected and submitted for analysis after watermain breaks, during hydrant flushing and/or dead end flushing activities, and in response to some water quality complaints etc.
+Additionally, samples are also collected and submitted for analysis after watermain breaks, during hydrant flushing activities and in response to some water quality complaints etc.

-In 2015, a total of 676 samples were collected and analyzed for the presence of E.coli and Total Coliforms (624 routine samples, 52 non-routine samples).
-Laboratory results indicated that E.coli was non-detectable throughout the entire year and Total Coliforms were detected on two occasions (Table 5).
+In 2016, a total of 712 samples were collected and analyzed for the presence of E.coli and Total Coliforms.
+(625 routine samples, 87 non-routine sample Laboratory results indicated that E.coli was non-detectable throughout the entire year and Total Coliforms were detected on two occasions (Table 5).
 Details about the adverse results are discussed below.

-To monitor the potential deterioration of the water quality, 313 samples were collected and analyzed for Heterotrophic Plate Count (HPC).
-While there is no regulated limit for HPC, the general acceptable standard is <500 colonies/mL.
-Laboratory results indicated that HPC was detected at very low levels, between 0-14 colonies/mL in 2015 (Table 5).
+To monitor the potential deterioration of the water quality, 308 samples were collected and analyzed for Heterotrophic Plate Count (HPC).
+Laboratory results indicated that HPC was detected at very low levels, between 0-27 colonies/mL in 2016 (Table 5).